 How to Prevent Roaches from Traveling Home With You

 When visiting other places when traveling, you might get some unwanted hitchhikers in the form of cockroaches or other pests.
-This is a guide about how to prevent roaches from traveling home with you
+This is a page about how to prevent roaches from traveling home with you

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.